MAPC/equitabletod/README.md

 Then, assuming you have Postgres installed, run `rake db:migrate` to set up the database.

+You can put a backup into the database by running `pg_restore -d newdb db/fixtures/backup.dump`.

-Next, put sample data into the database by running `rake db:seed`.
+Or, put fake sample data into the database by running `rake db:seed`.

 When you are ready to run the server, run `rails s` (short for `rails server`).